gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

         NwkSKey                         0FFEDF1D366D518976D776BB92A59AE9
         AppSKey                         4AD7B63F86ABC754CF268EE560DE1C99

-After the test (test_send_lora.py) purposed in **01-hardware/tests**, you have to paste the **file payload_format.js** into theLORAWAN FRAMES application decoder function so you can read the packets content in real time already decrypted.
+After the test (test_send_lora.py) purposed in **01-hardware/tests**, you have to paste the **file payload_format.js** into the LORAWAN FRAMES application decoder function so you can read the packets content in real time already decrypted.

 # Usage

 Once these configuration and installation steps are completed successfully, we will be able to use the connected node autonomously.
 To do this, we invite you to go to **03-run** folder and read the **READ_RUN.md** document.